AaltoSciComp/blog/content/2023/preparing-for-new-triton.rst

 Preparing for new Triton
 ========================

-Sometime in autumn of 2023 (e.g. September), we will do a major update of Triton: updating the basic operating system, and thus almost everything else.
+Sometime in autumn of 2023 (e.g. October/November), we will do a major update of Triton: updating the basic operating system, and thus almost everything else.
 There are big benefits to this: newer basic operating system software, but also such a basic update affects almost